Internet-Draft | Composite ML-DSA | December 2024 |

 objects corresponding to each component private key.
 Section 7 provides the necessary mapping between composite and their component algorithms for doing this reconstruction.¶

-Component keys of a CompositeSignaturePrivateKey MUST NOT be used in any other type of key or as a standalone key.
+Component keys of a CompositeMLDSAPrivateKey MUST NOT be used in any other type of key or as a standalone key.
 For more details on the security considerations around key reuse, see section Section 11.2.¶

 Many protocol specifications will require that the composite public key and composite private key data structures be represented by an octet string or bit string.¶